ANGELUS ROSE, the sequel to LOST ANGELS, will be out from Automatism Press in 2019. Stay tuned for details.

 “The mix of modern-day San Francisco with the obscure mythology of witchcraft and vampirism, along with the earthy portrayal of the physical relationship, makes reading this story an intensely engaging experience.” — Paul S. Jenkins, The Fix

 Ashes & Rust, a chapbook containing four of my post-apocalyptic stories, was originally published by Automatism Press in October 2005.
-The chapbook includes “Mothflame,” “Justice,” “Fitzgerald’s Shadow,” and “The Acid that Dissolves Images,” which were published in Not One of Us, Blood Rose, Indigenous Fiction, and LEND THE EYE A TERRIBLE ASPECT.
+The chapbook includes “Mothflame,” “Justice,” “Fitzgerald’s Shadow,” and “The Acid that Dissolves Images,” which were published in Not One of Us, Blood Rose, Indigenous Fiction, and the book LEND THE EYE A TERRIBLE ASPECT.
 An updated ebook was published for the Kindle in 2012.
 Click to buy an e-copy.

 “Ashes & Rust was just wonderful.
 She reminded me that I enjoy science fiction.
 And, wow, can she ever write it!” — Maria Alexander, author of Mr. Wicker